Skaruts/Lua-Enum/README.md

 Standard naming rules for identifiers apply: element names cannot contain spaces, must start by a letter or underscore, can contain numbers, etc.

-Duplicate elements will throw an error
+Duplicate elements will throw an error.

 ### Format